Pioreactor/docs.pioreactor/experiments/03-University level education/01-algae-day-night-cycle.md

 import * as colors from '@site/src/components/constants';

 :::tip Success goal
+Adding two LED bulbs onto your base Pioreactor will create a _photo_-bioreactor, giving you the ability to grow species that require light!

-This experiment will show the basic growth curve of algae over a 16h:8h day/night cycle.
-Students can observe exponential growth during the “day” hours, and stalled growth “overnight”.
+This experiment will show the growth curve of algae over a 16h:8h day/night cycle.
+Students can observe **exponential growth during the “day”**  (as algae biomass is accumulated through photosynthesis), and **stalled growth “overnight”** (where algae reproduce, but don't accumulate biomass).
 :::

 ## Requirements